 Museums: Only nonprofit museums qualify.
 A museum collects, preserves, and displays objects and information to help the public interpret the past and present and to explore the future.
-Examples include institutions that exhibit science, history, art, and culture.
+Examples include institutions that display science, history, art, and culture.

-Centers for Independent Living: To qualify, centers must be:

-- · Nonresidential.

-- Nonprofit,

-- · Run by disabled persons, and

-- Provide independent living programs to people with various disabilities.
+Centers for Independent Living: To qualify, nonresidential centers must be run by disabled persons and provide independent living programs to people with various disabilities.